Christian Walker Player Props: Diamondbacks vs. Angels

 Christian Walker At The Plate

-- Among the qualifying hitters in MLB action, he ranks 34th in batting average, 46th in on-base percentage, and eighth in slugging.
+- Among qualified batters in baseball, he ranks 38th in batting average, 51st in on-base percentage, and ninth in slugging.

-- Walker is batting .421 with one homer during his last games and is riding a 13-game hitting streak.

-- In 43.6% of his games this year, Walker has driven in at least one run.
-In 12 of those games (15.4%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in six contests.
+- Walker has driven in a run in 34 games this year (43.0%), including 12 games with more than one RBI (15.2%).
+He has also driven in three or more of his team's runs in six contests.

-- He has scored in 51.3% of his games this season, with two or more runs scored in 3.8%.
+- He has scored in 50.6% of his games this season, with more than one run scored in 3.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.